ivanov-slk/virtualization-set-up/README.md

 Provisions a Kubernetes cluster in VirtualBox with the desired configuration.
 The virtual machines are provisioned with `vagrant`.
 The Kubernetes cluster is configured with `Ansible`.
 Terraform manages these resources.

+At this point, `vagrant` cannot be used to manage the virtual machines unless the environment variables for the VMI name and the SSH private key are explicitly set.

+- i.e., if you want to `ssh` in a machine, you need to `export virtual_machine=""` and `export private_key_path=""` first and then `vagrant ssh vmi-name`.
+- check [this issue](https://github.com/bmatcuk/terraform-provider-vagrant/issues/21) for more information.

 ### Usage

 You need to have Packer, Vagrant, Terraform and VirtualBox installed.